Guide: Hosting a Podcast for your Fitness Business.

 - Interviews.
 The podcast host hosts different people to interview each episode.

 - Conversational.
-You have a couple podcast hosts that talk about topics in a conversational manner.
+You have a couple of podcast hosts that talk about topics in a conversational manner.

 And there are different ways to convey the information:

 - Educational.
 Reporting on facts and information with a consistent, context-based narrative.